py-tony/China-Care-Full-Automated-Benchtop-Clinical-Blood-Chemistry-Biochemistry-Analyzer/README.md

 In this tutorial you can expect a clear guide on how to:

 - Prepare your working environment
-- Connect the equipment to your computer and other cable and pipes
+- Connect the equipment to your computer and other cables and pipes
 - Setting up your Windows system
-- Installing the main Software and setting up
+- Installing the main Software and setting it up
 - Placing the Reagent and Sample on the wheel